LafayetteCollegeLibraries/spot/README.md

 using [MinIO] and [Cantaloupe] respectively.
 Note: as this application requires nine separate services to be running simultaneously, local development will be quite resource intensive.

 Some setup is required before a successful first launch.
-Copy `development.local.env.sample` to `development.local.env` and add values to the following variables:
+While most of the necessary environment variables can be found in `development.env`, there are a few variables we don't want to commit to the repository.
+Define these variables in `development.local.env` and they'll also be included in the container.
+Use the [`development.local.env.sample`](./development.local.env.sample) file as a base to add the following required values:

 key                | value
 -------------------|-----------
 `APPLICATION_FQDN` | hostname for the local dev application; since we use Lafayette's CAS authentication system, this needs to be a domain registered with ITS.
 Spoof the host locally by adding `127.0.0.1     example.lafayette.edu` to your `/etc/hosts` file.
-`CAS_BASE_URL`     | Lafayette CAS server to use for authentication `DEV_ADMIN_USERS`  | comma-separated list of email addresses to create as admins accounts
+`CAS_BASE_URL`     | Lafayette CAS server to use for authentication.
+(Contact ITS for the right URL to use.)
+`DEV_ADMIN_USERS`  | comma-separated list of email addresses to create as admins accounts

+Also included in the sample local file are Rails variables to use for testing outgoing e-mail messaging (again, contact ITS for these values).

+### Sidekiq Environment

+For adding custom uncomitted environment variables to the Sidekiq service, a `development.local.sidekiq.env` file is prioritized over the general one.
+This is useful for adjusting log levels between the Rails services.

 ### Starting the services